Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Distributed Sign-based Random Reshuffling Algorithms

 \section{Distributed Sign-based Random Reshuffling Algorithms}

-In this section, we extend the proposed sign-based random reshuffling algorithms to the distributed setting with data partitions \citep{chen2020distributed,safaryan2021stochastic,jin2023magnitude}.
+We now extend the proposed sign-based random reshuffling algorithms to the distributed setting with data partitions \citep{chen2020distributed,safaryan2021stochastic,jin2023magnitude}.
 In this setting, each machine $m \in \{1,\ldots, M\}$ has its own loss function $f^m(\xb)$ defined on its local dataset of size $n_0$.
 The finite-sum optimization problem in \eqref{eq:problem} turns into

 where $f^m(\xb):=\frac{1}{n_0}\sum_{i=0}^{n_0 -1}f^m_i(\xb)$ and each $f^m_i$ is smooth and nonconvex.
 For simplicity, we consider the setting $n_1=n_2= \cdots = n_m:=n_0$ for some integer $n_0$.
 Notably, our setting is well-suited not only for handling partitioned data to solve finite-sum optimization problems across all machines but also for the parallel setting \citep{bernstein2018signsgd,bernstein2019signsgd,safaryan2021stochastic}.
-The parallel setting leverages the sign of the majority vote from all machines for updates to enhance the performance of a single machine.
+The parallel setting leverages the sign of the majority vote from all machines to enhance the performance of a single machine.